Learn about The Well: A project that is establishing a residential, missional community, housing eight students in Lincoln, Canterbury.

 We’re grateful to God for the progress and development of this project, and are excited to see this venture continue.

-WSP architects have completed the designs, Selwyn District Council has granted building consent, and the RPC building team is working hard on site.
+WSP architects have completed the designs, Selwyn District Council has granted building consent, and the RPC building team is working hard on site ahead of the first student residents ready for 2022.

 External framing is complete; framing for fire walls is in progress.